TMTM

 Yumbii | Atlanta

-Famous for its blend of Asian and Mexican cuisine, Yumbii now boasts a physical restaurant.
+Famous for its blend of Asian and Mexican cuisine, Yumbii now boasts two physical restaurants with another in the works.
 But for locals in Atlanta, the rolling kitchen that's been cruising the city since 2010 is still the only way to chow down.
 From tofu stir-fry tacos and burritos to Asian ribeye beef quesadillas, it's hard to imagine you'd find a similar menu in Atlanta or anywhere else.

 Related: 17 Spicy Fast-Food Menu Items to Order if You’re Feeling Brave